 Compose Category Filter (UI Improvement)

 – Added a category filtering function to Inspire’s Compose screen, enabling filtering similar to the pattern registration screen.
 Modified 3 frontend files with no backend changes.
-Designed to leverage existing API specifications for maximum effect with minimal effort.
+Leveraged existing API specifications for minimal effort and maximum impact.

 Avatar Image to Reference Image (Image Consistency Improvement)

-– Solved the “different person every time” problem in AI image generation.
-By passing a persona’s avatar image to the Gemini API’s reference_image parameter, character consistency was ensured.
-The key point is that the UI was not changed at all, simply utilizing the existing avatar image field behind the scenes.
+– Solved the “different person generated each time” issue in AI image generation.
+Ensured character consistency by passing the persona’s avatar image to Gemini API’s reference_image parameter.
+Notably, no UI changes were made; the existing avatar image field is utilized behind the scenes.

 – Prepared the foundation for sending outreach DMs to Web3 projects.
 Enabled access to X API DM endpoints by adding OAuth2 scopes: dm.read/dm.write.